snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 1. Read more on snabbnfv [README.md](https://github.com/SnabbCo/snabbswitch/blob/master/src/program/snabbnfv/README.md) and the other documents in the doc folder [https://github.com/SnabbCo/snabbswitch/tree/master/src/program/snabbnfv/doc](https://github.com/SnabbCo/snabbswitch/tree/master/src/program/snabbnfv/doc)
+2. Before running any performance tests, familiarize userself with numactl and how it affects snabbswitch.
+(TODO: is there a good intro page to this topics I can link to?)

 Don't hesitate to contact the Snabb community on the [snabb-devel@googlegroups.com](https://groups.google.com/forum/#!forum/snabb-devel)